-7. English History.
+7-8.
+English History.

-An outline course for under-classmen offered as a background to the study of American history.
-Britain under the Romans, Danes and the Normans; the rule of the Plantagenets, the Houses of Lancaster and York; the dynasty of the Tudors, the Stuarts and the House of Hanover.
-Not given 1934-1935.
+An outline course for Freshmen and Sophomores offered as a background for American History and English Literature.
+Britain under the Romans, Danes and Normans; the rule of the Plantagenets, the Houses of Lancaster and York; the dynasty of the Tudors, the Stuarts and the House of Hanover.